Myrmex/overview/cadmus/dev/concepts/lookup.md

 lookupDefs: IndexLookupDefinitions,
 ```

+Additionally, the same mechanism can work for text layers.
+If you need to link a specific portion of text to some item (or to any other entity in the Cadmus database, provided that it can be looked up via some EID), you can use the `PinLinksFragmentLayer`.
+This has the same model of the `PinLinksPart`; the only difference is that the links are attached to text portions on a text layer.
+This allows for any sort of links between portions of a text and items or other entities in the Cadmus database.

+For instance, say you have a collection of inscriptions; among other textual layers, like apparatus, orthography, comment, chronology, or ligatures, you would also like to link portions of an inscription to a specific formula.
+Yet, the formula is not just an ID; it's a complex model, designed as a Cadmus item with a number of parts.
+Among them, a specific part will contain the patterns for that formula, with all the required structure.
+Each of these patterns can be identified by an EID.

+In this context, you will be able to edit the formulas as you find them, adding new items or new patterns to the existing ones; and yet link each specific pattern to any portion of any inscription, using a dedicated layer part.

 ### Linking Entities: Asserted ID Brick

-On the same ground, you can extend this mechanism to work for all the entities scattered across other item's parts.
+As already suggested, you can extend this mechanism to work for all the entities scattered across other item's parts.
 In fact, many parts, especially when including several entities, provide a property, usually named `eid` (entity ID), filled by users to assign a human-friendly ID to some entity.

 For instance, say you have a manuscripts decorations part, listing a number of decorations.
 Each of them can eventually be assigned an ID, freely defined by the user, e.g. `angel1`.
 This EID is human-friendly, and is unique only in the context of its part.
 Getting a non-scoped, yet user-friendly ID would then require some conventional strategy, like e.g. prefixing the EID with the item and/or part EID.